stueyG1t/CMALT-Stuart/Core_Area_1.md

 ### 1a Description

 At the University of Greenwich, I have led the deployment of learning technologies that balance pedagogic value, inclusivity, and technical sustainability.
 A notable example is the integration of LinkedIn Learning with Moodle via LTI 1.3, underpinned by SCIM provisioning for automated account management and role-based access.
 This solution was selected for its interoperability, reduced administrative overhead, and improved security compliance.
+This was in response to increasing tutor enquries about to get more from LinkedIn Learning.

+> "It would be great to make a brief [LinkedIn Learning] pathway...
+So both students and staff could have quick way of learning more about it..." – *Tutor query about LinkedIn Learning*
+> "Getting a lot of interest from tutors in the ability to start importing LinkedIn Learning modules." – *Email extract from Stuart Smith to Moodle team, 25 November 2024*

 Similarly, the Digital Backpack diagnostic was designed to run within Moodle as a SCORM package, aligning with existing institutional infrastructure to maximise accessibility, while avoiding reliance on proprietary external hosting that could introduce GDPR or data retention risks.
 These decisions were informed by both technical affordances and institutional policy requirements, as well as the need to support a diverse, widening participation student body.